Legal Translation as a Part of Global Strategy

 Each country has different rules regarding how long a probationary period should be, but companies need to be vigilant on following the probationary period process in case it wants to enforce a termination decision.

-C. Think Strategically About How You Want to Handle Employment Contracts
+How to Handle Employment Contracts with Foreigners

 Typically, multi-national companies will prepare employment contracts for foreign employees that comply with the local laws in the employee’s jurisdiction.
 However, some companies try to have a boilerplate “global” agreement that is tailored to local laws only as necessary.